I am tired of every “expert” wanting to fight me over this.

 In the Facebook group, History of old sailing ships, some fellow, in response to the question, “What are some popular sea shanties?” offered Assassin’s Creed 4 : Black Flag – Sea Shanty Edition (Full Official Soundtrack).
 I advised that, “Maybe fully half of those are NOT sea shanties.”
 Some random person then challenged me with, “What is a sea shanty according to you?

 Being exhausted from repeatedly going through this exercise, I replied, “sorry, it’s not my job to educate you.
 There are a bunch of books available for you to do your own research.
 You can start with the Wikipedia article, which is pretty good, except for the individuals who have repeatedly corrupted the definition in the beginning paragraphs.
 But read the stuff about sea shanties being work songs from a specific period of time.”
-And by my exception to the Wikipedia article I mean that the weakness of Wikipedia is that anyone can persistantly log in and insert into the definition, “However, in recent, popular usage, the scope of its definition is sometimes expanded to admit a wider range of repertoire and characteristics, or to refer to a “maritime work song” in general.”
+And by my exception to the Wikipedia article I mean that the weakness of Wikipedia is that anyone can persistently log in and insert into the definition, “However, in recent, popular usage, the scope of its definition is sometimes expanded to admit a wider range of repertoire and characteristics, or to refer to a “maritime work song” in general.”
 That sentence simply makes no sense; that is not at all how definitions work!
 It seems to me that someone with no actual knowledge of music history or certainly maritime music is inserting this “exception” because the rest of the article is quite complete and scholarly.
-As I’ve said repeatedly before, you can call your goat a sheep all day long, but when you bring your goat to a sheep-shearing you’re going to be pretty embarassed.
+As I’ve said repeatedly before, you can call your goat a sheep all day long, but when you bring your goat to a sheep-shearing you’re going to be pretty embarrassed.
 We live in a era where the knowledge of the ages is available to us through tiny little devices in our pockets – have we lost the ability to conduct research and to use critical thinking?

 Looking at the Spotify instance of Assassin’s Creed 4 : Black Flag – Sea Shanty Edition (Full Official Soundtrack) we see: